WintryWind7/LethalCompanyPacks/BepInEx/plugins/mrov-UnlockOnStart/README.md

 - Signal translator
 - Green, hazmat and pajama suits

-You can also configure how many items to spawn:
+You can also configure how many items to spawn (including, but not limited to):

 - Flashlights
 - Pro-flashlights